-(a) Consistent with Tennessee Code Annotated section 36-4-132, in a custody proceeding the court may appoint a guardian ad litem when the court finds that the child's best interests are not adequately protected by the parties and that separate representation of the child's best interests is necessary.
-Such an appointment may be made at any stage of the proceeding.

-(b) Courts should not routinely appoint guardians ad litem in custody proceedings.
+- (a) Consistent with Tennessee Code Annotated section 36-4-132, in a custody proceeding the court may appoint a guardian ad litem when the court finds that the child's best interests are not adequately protected by the parties and that separate representation of the child's best interests is necessary.
+Such an appointment may be made at any stage of the proceeding. - (b) Courts should not routinely appoint guardians ad litem in custody proceedings.
 Rather, the court's discretion to appoint guardians ad litem shall be exercised sparingly.
-In most instances, the child's best interests will be adequately protected by the parties.

-(c) In determining whether appointing a guardian ad litem is necessary, the court shall consider:

-(1) the fundamental right of parents to the care, custody, and control of their children.

-(2) the nature and adequacy of the evidence the parties likely will present;

-(3) the court's need for additional information and/or assistance;

-(4) the financial burden on the parties of appointing a guardian ad litem and the ability of the parties to pay reasonable fees to the guardian ad litem;

-(5) the cost and availability of alternative methods of obtaining the information/evidence necessary to resolve the issues in the proceeding without appointing a guardian ad litem; and

-(6) any factors indicating a particularized need for the appointment of a guardian ad litem, including:

-(i) the circumstances and needs of the child, including the child's age and developmental level;

-(ii) any desire for representation or participation expressed by the child;

-(iii) any inappropriate adult influence on or manipulation of the child;
+In most instances, the child's best interests will be adequately protected by the parties. - (c) In determining whether appointing a guardian ad litem is necessary, the court shallshould consider: - (1) the fundamental right of parents to the care, custody, and control of their children: - (2) the nature and adequacy of the evidence the parties likely will present; - (3) the court's need for additional information and/or assistance; - (4) the financial burden on the parties of appointing a guardian ad litem and the ability of the parties to pay reasonable fees to the guardian ad litem; - (5) the cost and availability of alternative methods of obtaining the information/evidence necessary to resolve the issues in the proceeding without appointing a guardian ad litem; and - (6) any alleged factors indicating a particularized need for the appointment of a guardian ad litem, including: - (i) the circumstances and needs of the child, including the child's age and developmental level; - (ii) any desire for representation or participation expressed by the child: - (iii) any inappropriate adult influence on or manipulation of the child;

-(iv) the likelihood that the child will be called as a witness or be questioned by the court in chambers and the need to minimize harm to the child from the processes of litigation;

-(v) any higher than normal level of acrimony indicating the parties lack of objectivity concerning the needs and best interests of the child;

-(vi) any interference, or threatened interference, with custody, access, visitation, or parenting time, including abduction or risk of abduction of the child;

-(vii) the likelihood of a geographic relocation of the child that could substantially reduce the child's time with a parent, a sibling, or another individual with whom the child has a close relationship;

-(viii) any conduct by a party or an individual with whom a party associates which raises serious concerns for the safety of the child during periods of custody, visitation, or parenting time with that party;

-(ix) any special physical, educational, or mental-health needs of the child that require investigation or advocacy; and

-(x) any dispute as to paternity of the child.

-(d) If the court concludes that appointing a guardian ad litem is necessary, the person appointed shall possess the knowledge, skill, experience, training, or education that enables the guard ad litem to conduct a thorough and impartial investigation and effectively represent the best interests of the child.
+- (iv) the likelihood that the child will be called as a witness or be questioned by the court in chambers and the need to minimize harm to the child from the processes of litigation; - (v) any higher than normal level of acrimony indicating the parties lack of objectivity concerning the needs and best interests of the child; - (vi) any interference, or threatened interference, with custody, access, visitation, or parenting time, including abduction or risk of abduction of the child; - (vii) the likelihood of a geographic relocation of the child that could substantially reduce the child's time with a parent, a sibling, or another individual with whom the child has a close relationship; - (viii) any conduct by a party or an individual with whom a party associates which raises serious concerns for the safety of the child during periods of custody, visitation, or parenting time with that party; - (ix) any special physical, educational, or mental-health needs of the child that require investigation or advocacy; and - (x) any dispute as to paternity of the child-; and - (xi) any other factors necessary to address the best interests of the child. - (d) If the court concludes that appointing a guardian ad litem is necessary, the court should endeavor to appoint a person appointed shall possess with the knowledge, skill, experience, training, or education and/or any other qualifications the court finds necessary that enables the guardguardian ad litem to conduct a thorough and impartial investigation and effectively represent the best interests of the child.